-- At this point you might want to start preparing your BBQ sauce and sides
+- At this point, you might want to start preparing your Texas BBQ sauce and sides

 - Once wrapped, put the brisket back on at 250°F until done.
 Aaron uses appearance and feel of the brisket to measure when it’s done but he has smoked thousands of briskets.
 We recommend using one of the leave-in thermometer reviewed here, and taking it off when it’s at an internal temperature of 195-203°F

 Slicing your brisket